abhinav042/COMP3322/README.md

 A to-do webapp made using ajax, mysql, php, html, and CSS.
 The webpage is deployed over at : http://i.cs.hku.hk/~agoyal/lab3

 ## a1 - assignment 1
-A email handling system using HTML, CSS, Javascript, JQuery, Ajax, PHP, and friends.
+An email handling system using HTML, CSS, Javascript, JQuery, Ajax, MySQL, PHP, and friends.
 The webpage is deployed over at : http://i.cs.hku.hk/~agoyal/a1